 There is more than one type of mold that can be lurking along the floor joists or in the crawl space.
 Knowing what you are dealing with helps you decide on how to get rid of the mold and fix the problem.

-It is likely that if mold is present in the crawl space, you will find clusters or patches of white dirt or powder on the girders, posts, or floor joists.
+It is likely that if white mold is present in the crawl space, you will find clusters or patches of white dirt or powder on the girders, posts, or floor joists.
 These species have a fuzzy appearance and are more commonly found in the spring, summer, or fall months.
-Black mold varieties are not fuzzy or powdery, generally appearing as a flat, greenish or dark gray patch.
-Yellow mold can eat at the wooden structures of your home and cause serious decay.
-Here are the four most common types of mold found in a crawl space:

 This is commonly known as black mold, and it is one of the most toxic species that you could find in your crawl space.
 Insulation or sub-flooring that has gotten wet or exposed to moisture, as well as carpet, drywall, or beams, are places where you can find black mold.
 While there are several other strands that do have black coloring in the growth, a distinctive black color, combined with the odor and presence of moisture, should be treated with extreme caution.
 It is always advised to let a professional mold remediation crew handle black mold.

 This strand’s name sounds a lot like penicillin, the life-saving anti-microbial treatment, because it had a significant part in the development of the medicine.
-Crawl spaces with dirt floors and decaying vegetation are prime for the growth of this type, which can cause breathing problems to those who are allergic to the harmful toxins.
+Crawl spaces with dirt floors and decaying vegetation are prime for the growth of this mold type, which can cause breathing problems to those who are allergic to the harmful toxins.

 This is a potent species of mold that can have devastating health consequences.
 It prefers to feed and grow on soil, painted wood, woody plants, clothing, paper, HVAC systems, painted walls, and mattress dust.
 Though you may not have most of these items in your crawl space, a few mold spores can quickly multiply and spread to other areas of the house and contaminate them.